thereidfleish/myace/backend/README.md

 **GET /api/user/{user_id}/bucket/{bucket_id}/**

 This route gets all the uploads for a given bucket attached to a given user.
+If there are no uploads in this bucket, `last_modified` will be omitted.

 Request: N/A